Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/slide-down-menu-on-scroll.md

 ---

 Ever wondered how to make a menu that appears as soon as you scrolled a bit?
 Today we are going to create one like that.
-It will slide in from the top, the moment we scroll.
+It will slide in from the top the moment we scroll.
 And hide once we scrolled back to the top.

 ## HTML Structure